Ziyang-98/peer-prep/communication-service/README.md

 npm run dev
 ```

-The above commands will install all the dependencies and start the local development server for History Service.
+The above commands will install all the dependencies and start the local development server for Communication Service.